 For a parabolic triangle, we distinguish the R-{\it parabolic\/} and L-{\it parabolic\/} cases.
 Exactly one point in $\partial_\infty S_1$ is fixed by $\varphi$.
 The isometry $\varphi$ moves all the other points in $\partial_\infty S_1$ in the same direction, counterclockwise for an R-parabolic triangle and clockwise for an L-parabolic triangle.
 As above, we~define a {\it standard\/} curve for an L-parabolic triangle.
 In $T$, this curve is isotopic to the closed meridional curve.
 In the case of an R-parabolic or trivial triangle, we define no standard curve.

-We now extend the definition of {\it{\rm L}-part\/} of $\partial_\infty S_1$ to the case of elliptic, parabolic, or trivial triangle.
-For an elliptic triangle, it is the entire $\partial_\infty S_1$.
-For an L-parabolic triangle, it is $\partial_\infty S_1$ without the fixed point of $\varphi$.
+We now extend the definition of the {\it{\rm L}-part\/} of $\partial_\infty S_1$ to elliptic, parabolic, and trivial triangles.
+For~an elliptic triangle, it is the entire $\partial_\infty S_1$.
+For an L-parabolic triangle, it is $\partial_\infty S_1$ without the fixed point of~$\varphi$.
 For the other two cases, it is empty.

 Counterclockwise-oriented transversal triangles of bisectors are simple configurations by Lemma 2.3.2.
-Hence, they fall into Definition 2.2.2.
+Hence, they fall under Definition 2.2.2.
 In order to prove that a polyhedron glued from transversal triangles is fibred and to be able to calculate its Euler number, we need the following